twasa/blog/content/post/Hugo-How-To.md

 hugo new site blog
 ```

-- go in to the folder and modify config.toml for your github url
+- go in to the blog folder and modify config.toml for your github url

 ```
 baseURL = "http://<your-github-account>.github.io/"